-Major compounds and storage areas would be located preferably on disturbed land, close to major access roads and clear of sensitive environmental areas and residences as far as possible.
+Where practicable major compounds and storage areas would be located on disturbed land, close to major access roads and clear of sensitive environmental areas and residences as far as possible.
 A number of smaller compounds and storage areas would be required at strategic locations along the referral area, for example near bridges.
 All works would be undertaken in the referral area, detailed in Section 1.4.

 Access to the rail corridor and construction areas would be via existing ARTC access roads located off public roads.
-Should access through private property be required, then this would only be undertaken with permission of the land owner.
+Permission from the land owner would be sought should access through private property be required.